-• Graphic Design

-Product Design
+- Graphic Design - Product Design

-Pupils also write a 2000 word essay that analyses the work of designers who work within their chosen area of study.
-The essay also provides pupils the opportunity to be reflective about their own work and the techniques that they have used within their folio.
+Pupils also write a 2000-word essay that analyses the work and influences of a designer who works within their chosen area of design.

-- Folio of work sent to SQA for external assessment. - 2000 word essay sent to SQA for external assessment - 300 word evaluation.
-This is worth 10 % of the overall award - Final award graded A to D
+- Folio of work sent to SQA for external assessment. - 2000 word essay sent to SQA for external assessment - Final award graded A to D

-All pupils will complete homework in order to reinforce and develop learning, understanding and skills.
+All pupils will be expected to complete homework in order to reinforce and develop learning, understanding and skills.
 Homework will vary and include researching and developing ideas through drawing and other media.
-Pupils will also research their essays and complete draft versions for homework.
+Pupils will also research their essays and write draft versions for homework.